gordonywang/Predicting-Flight-Delays-at-Pittsburgh-International-Airport/README.md

 The code for XGBoost implementation can be found above in the xgboost_tuning.rmd file.

+The R environment file needed to run the XGBoost code is avaiable above as temp_env.Rdata

 The final report for this project can be accessed via the .doc file above.